ImperialCollegeLondon/virtual_ecosystem/docs/source/project_team.md

 :class: team-photo
 ```

+Baizurah is a herpetologist focusing on life history,
+animal ecology,
-Siti Nor Baizurah is a herpetologist whose hands-on field research focuses on life history, animal ecology, taxonomy, and wildlife conservation in Borneo.
-She is currently one of the data scientists focusing on the animal module for the Virtual Ecosystem.
-Baizurah is based at SEARRP in Kota Kinabalu, Sabah.
+taxonomy and wildlife conservation in Borneo.
+She is one of the data scientists focusing on animal model for the Virtual Ecosystem.
+She is based at SEARRP,
+Sabah (Malaysia).
 :::

 :::{grid-item-card} Dr. Lelavathy Samikan Mazilamani